 If accompaniment is required, those applicants must make all arrangements for having an accompanist present during the audition.
 If applicants wish to hire a pianist from the local area to accompany them during an audition, please contact Sofya Maryanova* by phone at 845-706-1590 or via email at: firstname.lastname@example.org.
 If emailing, please use the subject line: SUNY Audition and Date.

 Use the subject line: SUNY Audition and Date

 * This individual has offered their services, but is in no way connected to the University.
 Any agreements made are solely between the applicant and the hired accompanist.

 Undergraduate applicants will be given an additional placement exam for Music Theory, a required sequence for the major.

-The following are forms to be completed for listing the fifteen songs.
-Please print these and provide them to the auditors on the day of the audition.
+The following is a form to be completed for listing the ten songs.
+Please print this and provide them to the auditors on the day of the audition.